turbot/guardrails-samples/baselines/getting_started/gcp/gcp_baseline/README.md

 The demo baseline expects that the following mods are installed:

-- aws_lambda
-- aws_ec2
-- aws_s3
-- aws-vpc-core
+- gcp-iam
-- aws-vpc-connect
+- gcp-pubsub
-- aws-vpc-internet
+- gcp-storage
-- aws-vpc-security
+- gcp-logging

 To run the baseline: